General matrix transform method for the Riesz space fractional advection-dispersion equations: Abstract

 \section{Abstract}

-In this paper, a mixed high order finite difference scheme-Pad\'{e} approximation method is applied to obtain numerical solution of the Riesz fractional advection-dispersion equation.
+In this paper, a mixed high order finite difference scheme-Pad\'{e} approximation method is applied to obtain numerical solution of the Riesz space fractional advection-dispersion equation(RSFADE).
 This method is based on the high order finite difference scheme that derived from fractional centered difference and Pad\'{e} approximation method for space and time integration, respectively.
 The stability analysis of the proposed method is discussed via theoretical matrix analysis.
-Numerical experiments are carried out to confirm the theoretical results of the proposed method.
+Numerical experiments are presented to confirm the theoretical results of the proposed method.